quanyang/percy-docs/docs/tutorials/ember.md

 ![](/images/docs/tutorial-without-diffs.png)

+**Step 6:** Used your text editor to edit `app/styles/app.css` and change #new-todo's background-color from `#ffffff` to `#f5f5f5`.

-**Step 6:** Use your text editor to edit `app/templates/application.hbs` and edit the footer to add a new paragraph on line 29: `<p>Now tested with Percy.io</p>`
+**Step 7:** Also edit `app/templates/application.hbs` and edit the footer to add a new paragraph on line 29: `<p>Now tested with Percy.io</p>`

-**Step 7:** Commit the change.  `git add .; git commit -m "Added a line to the footer"`
+**Step 8:** Commit the change.  `git add .; git commit -m "Changed background color and updated footer."`

-**Step 8:** Run `ember test` again.
+**Step 9:** Run `ember test` again.
 This will rerun the tests against your changes, and upload the new snapshot to Percy.
 The new snapshots will be compared with the previous snapshots, creating a visual diff.

-**Step 9:** Visit your project in Percy (if you're already on the page, push the refresh button) and you’ll see the visual comparison between the two test runs.
+**Step 10:** Visit your project in Percy (if you're already on the page, push the refresh button) and you’ll see the visual comparison between the two test runs.
 Click anywhere on the Build 2 row that says ‘2 visual diffs’.
 You can see the original snapshot on the left, and new snapshot on the right.

 Percy has highlighted what’s changed on the page.
 You can click on the highlight to reveal the underlying screenshot.